JustPetya/Streamdeck-for-Cheap/README.md

 - server/check.py |
 Is installing everything from requrements.md if it isn't allready.
 - server/main.py |
-The server and interpretation of the html files, playig sounds and displaying images
+The server and the interpretation of html files, audio playback and display of images.

 ###### Client (ignore every "Client" in PI02 if you manually open the website on use)
 - PI02/check.py |